course-kit/react-template/README.md

-# Getting Started with Create React App
+# CourseKit React Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It's recommended you have accounts with Netlify and Stripe to use the features.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:netlify

 ### `npm start`